Categories

 national parks travel

 Zion was Utah’s first national park, and its luster has endured as it continues to be the most visited park in Utah as well as one of the most visited parks in the national parks system, with over 5 million visits each year.
 This 148,016 acre park has range, with abounding hikes for all difficulty levels as well as canyoneering, rafting, and rock climbing.
-Whether you’re planning a Zion-only trip or hitting up all the parks in Utah, you won’t regret adventuring in awe as you explore the diverse topography and wilderness that make this vast park an unforgettable gem.
+Whether you’re planning a Zion-only trip or hitting up all the parks in Utah, you won’t regret spending two unforgettable days exploring the diverse topography and wilderness that make this vast park the crown jewel of Utah’s illustrious parks department.

 Fast Facts About Zion National Park